Glossary

 #

 Tailoring outbound to a specific person or account beyond first-name/company substitution.
 Three tiers.
 Tier 1 (token replacement): name, company, title.
 Tier 2 (account-level): recent funding, hiring trends, product launches.
 Tier 3 (person-level): podcast appearances, tweets, conference talks.
-Reply rates roughly scale 1x / 2.5x / 5x respectively, but Tier 3 doesn't scale linearly with volume.
-AI-assisted Tier 2-3 is the operational frontier.
+Reply rates roughly scale 1x / 2.5x / 5x — but Tier 3 doesn't scale linearly with volume.
+AI-assisted Tier 2-3 is where most teams are pushing.

 Multi-touch sequence